Line & Verse - Chapters I & II

 Ethan exhaled shakily, realizing he’d been holding his breath.
 Mark laughed, oblivious.

-That night at Delta Chi’s welcome back party, Ethan stood awkwardly by a roaring bonfire, cigarette in hand.
+That night, Ethan stood awkwardly by a roaring bonfire, cigarette in hand.
 Around him, freshmen mingled nervously while upperclassmen laughed easily, sharing inside jokes.
-The flames threw sparks into the humid night, and the smell of beer and campfire clung to everything.
-Ethan's gaze drifted repeatedly to Eli, silhouetted by the firelight, cigarette glowing between his fingers, features sharp yet inviting.
+The flames threw sparks into the humid night, and the smell of beer and cigarettes clung to everything.
+He recognized the slouched, easy posture from earlier in the day, leaning in Mark’s doorway.
+That same half-smile, like Eli knew exactly how much space he took up.

 Eli’s head tipped back as he laughed at something a brother said, and Ethan felt that same twisting in his stomach again.
 He shifted uncomfortably, aware of how much he wanted to be closer, of how much he wanted to be noticed.